 The Perth Amboy District High School in New Jersey was built in the 1960s and needed major upgrades to the facility.
 The school had received a limited state grant budget to provide automatic cooling.
 There were several challenges to overcome in terms of meeting the customer’s needs such as the state of the existing electrical wiring in the building, the antiquated infrastructure, and the waffle ceiling block wall construction.
 The project also needed to be completed within a condensed time-frame while students were off from school for summer break.

-Trane partnered with KPI, the school’s engineer of record to implement a combination of equipment and system upgrades that met the customer’s cooling needs on time and budget, while resulting in a significant energy savings year over year.
+Trane partnered with KSI, the school’s engineer of record to implement a combination of equipment and system upgrades that met the customer’s cooling needs on time and budget, while resulting in a significant energy savings year over year.

 Trane Air Cooled Ice Earth Wise System (with the Trane Creative Solutions Completion model): This was used to serve the larger spaces in the school.